In case you were somehow unaware:

 5. Don't say "All Lives Matter."

 As a response to Black Lives Matter, many people (most of them are probably white) like to say "All Lives Matter."
 Although at first glance, this seems true enough, it's actually deeply problematic.
 People need to understand that "Black Lives Matter" does not mean "Black people are the only ones who are important and everyone else is terrible."
-To quote this Time article
+To quote this Time article:

 "But nobody said those other lives don’t matter; no one even said that black lives matter a tiny bit more.
 Pretending that the choice is binary—and then acting as if it’s the other side that framed it that way—is a handy dodge but a dishonest one.
 If I say 'Save the whales,' it does not mean, 'Screw the eagles.'"